-Naturally, you need a way to manage construction waste as it’s generated, and there are lots of things you can do to ensure everybody sticks to the plan and disposes of waste safely and responsibly.
+Naturally, you need a way to effectively manage construction waste generation, and there are lots of things you can do to ensure everybody sticks to the plan and disposes of waste safely and responsibly.

 Keep these tips in mind, and your construction firm will soon be significantly greener:

 - Organise your construction waste receptacles into three categories: recyclable, reusable, and trash.

 - If keeping all the different materials separate isn’t feasible, at least try to ensure all recyclable construction waste ends up in the same receptacle, though sorting it before it’s collected can help you reduce costs.